AKhadhraoui47/Yocto_Rpi_IMU/README.md

 Now that our build environment is "set" we can start configuring our image, and the first file we will apply changes to, is the [local.conf](build-rpi/conf/local.conf).
 > The **local.conf** file is a key configuration file where we define settings specific to our build environment and preferences such as the target machine and additional features.

-Let's take a look at our file and understand its composition:
+Let's take a look at our file and understand some of its components:

 * **Specifying the Target**: The Machine variable assigns the target of the build